Bradley-Hower/201-reading-notes/class-03.md

 Read the code below and evaluate the last expression and explain what the result would be and why.

 What happens when we mix data types?
-If there is a string, a boolean and a number, the boolean is ignored and the expression evaluates to a string.
+If there is a string, a boolean, and a number, the boolean is ignored and the expression evaluates to a string.

 For example: